andresgbecerra/co-induction-anguar/Interview/NET.md

 ## .NET - C#

-> .NET is a software framework that is designed and developed by Microsoft.
+> .NET (Network Enabled Technologies) is a software framework that is designed and developed by Microsoft.
 The first version of the .Net framework was 1.0 which came in the year 2002.
 In easy words, it is a virtual machine for compiling and executing programs written in different languages like C#, VB.Net, etc.